WICG/capability-delegation/README.md

 a time-unconstrained manner.

-### Why we need this?
+### Motivation

-Here are some practical use-cases we can support through a capability delegation mechanism.
+Here are some practical scenarios that would utilize a capability delegation mechanism.

 - Many merchant websites host their online store on their own domain but